vss2sn/path_planning/README.md

 #### TODOs: ####
 1. Alterations for moving node variables into private namespace.
 2. Prune merged branches.
-3. Cleanup and refactor test section.
-4. Use hash to check if node in list for D* Lite (can be applied to others if required)
+3. Use hash to check if node in list for D* Lite (can be applied to others if required)
-5. Add test of probabilistic completeness for RRT.
+4. Add test of probabilistic completeness for RRT.
-6. Formalize pseudocode and add references for ACO.
+5. Formalize pseudocode and add references for ACO.

 <a name="consider"></a>
 #### Consider: ####
 1. Adding namespace to each header file.
 2. Inheriting node class into each file that requires a modified node (such as A* with heuristic cost, etc).
-3. Moving TODOs to another file